brockwhittaker/routing.js/README.md

 })
 ```

-Or multiple events using the object syntax:
+###Multiple Assignment

+You can assign multiple event listeners easily with the object notation to a `b-name`.

 ```javascript
 $scope.events.add(b-name, {